 - 1. Daylight Savings Time (DST).
 The DST (ON or OFF) setting will begin flashing.
-Press the key to toggle between DST ON and DST OFF. - 2.
+Press the key to toggle between DST ON and DST OFF. - Note: The DST should always be ON unless you live in Arizona or Hawaii, which do not observe DST.
+If you turn this feature ON, it will automatically adjust time after daylight savings and standard time changes.'1 - 2.
 Time Zone Settings.
 Press the SET key again to adjust the Time Zone (TZ) setting.